 In July 1900, Dr. Skene died, but Mrs. Skene continued to pursue the goal of creating a library, now to be named in his memory.
 Funds were raised, including a $5,000 donation from famed industrialist Andrew Carnegie.
 (Carnegie endowed many libraries all over the country, but this was special to him–he and Alexander Skene had been boyhood friends.)

 The cornerstone for the building was laid in November 1901, and Griffin Corners finally had its library.
 Skene Memorial Library is unusual for it is one of the few area libraries built AS a library.
 As people and conditions changed, the Association Library structure no longer was working here, and in 1930 the building was turned over to the Village of Fleischmanns, and Skene became a Municipal Library.

 In 2001, in honor of its centennial, Skene Library was placed on both the New York State and the National Register of Historic Places.
 A special Postal Cancellation was held to observe the centennial.

 images courtesy of the Greater Fleischmanns Museum of Memories

 Three towns, 15 Historic Sites

-Skene Memorial Library is participating in Headwaters History Days, being held on Saturday June 7 & Sunday June 8 in the towns of Middletown, Roxbury, and Andes.
+Skene Memorial Library participated in Headwaters History Days, held on Saturday June 7 & Sunday June 8 in the towns of Middletown, Roxbury, and Andes.
 Fifteen historic sites and organizations are joining to create an event highlighting our area’s rich history.
 Full information can be found on the website http://www.headwatershistorydays.org/.